New Markets Job Growth Investment Tax Credit General Information

 • Is acquired after January 1, 2012 at its original issuance solely in exchange for cash;

-• Has at least 85% of its cash purchase price used by the CDE to make qualified low-income community investments in qualified active low-income community businesses located in Nebraska by the first anniversary of the initial credit allowance date;
+• Has all of its cash purchase price used by the CDE to make qualified low-income community investments in qualified active low-income community businesses located in Nebraska by the first anniversary of the initial credit allowance date;

-• Is designated by the CDE as a qualified equity investment; and
+• Is designated by the CDE as a Nebraska and federal qualified equity investment; and

 • Is certified by the Tax Commissioner as not exceeding the total fiscal year credit limitation imposed by Neb.
 Rev. Stat. § 77-1115